Classification of materials with phonon angular momentum and microscopic origin of angular momentum: Example: broken inversion-symmetry (class III)

 Now let us consider phonon angular momentum in a few specific materials, as calculated from the first-principles approach.
 First, we will consider material from class III with broken inversion symmetry but with time-reversal symmetry.
-According to our earlier analysis, phonon angular momentum in this material will originate from the inversion symmetry breaking of the force constant matrix $F^{\alpha \beta}_{ij}$, which we calculated from the density functional perturbation theory, using quantum espresso computer package.\cite{espresso}
+According to our earlier analysis, phonon angular momentum in this material will originate from the inversion symmetry breaking of the force constant matrix $F^{\alpha \beta}_{ij}$.

 As an example of material in class III we considered tungsten-carbide, WC.
 Its structure can be seen as an alternating series of tungsten and carbon hexagonal sheets.
 The space group of WC is P$\bar{6}$m2 (number 187).
 This space group does not contain inversion symmetry.
 The origin of the inversion symmetry breaking is not a displacement of either W or C atoms, it instead originates from the fact that W atom is different from the C atom.
 If both W and C sites were populated with the same type of atom, the space group would become P$6_3/$mmc (number 194) which does contain inversion symmetry.